 A positive is that because of all the shedding, German shepherds are generally clean and odorless dogs.
 You need a ton of chewing toys as well, to keep their teeth healthy and clean.

 Do not bath them often, only when they are in dire need.
 Bathing the dog too often can strip the German shepherd off its natural oils.

-Because of their short and straight hair, the Malinois is a lot easier to care for.
+Because of their short and straight hair, the Malinois dog breed is a lot easier to care for.
 All you need is a simple weekly brush with a firm bristle brush, and that is that.
 They are moderate shedders and shed only during the spring and fall, when they change their coat.